djmarcuslaw/litigation-deadline-calculator-claude/README.md

 A plugin for calendaring litigation and arbitration deadlines from scheduling orders.

+I calendar litigation and arbitration deadlines constantly, and doing it by hand is slow and easy to get wrong.
+I built this so the computation happens once, against verified current rules, with sources attached.

 ## What It Does

 Upload a scheduling order PDF, and this plugin will: